-Dr. Flora Brooke Anthony is Assistant Professor (PT) at Kennesaw State University.
-She received her Ph.D. in Art History from Emory University, having majored in ancient Egyptian art with a minor in ancient Greek art.
-She also holds a master's degree from the Institute of Egyptian Art and Archaeology at the University of Memphis.
-She is the author of Foreigners in Ancient Egypt: Theban Tomb Paintings from the Early Eighteenth Dynasty (2016).
+Dr. Flora Brooke Anthony is an Egyptologist and Subject Matter Expert featured on the History Channel and the Discovery Channel.
+She earned her Ph.D. in Art History from Emory University and holds a master’s from the Institute of Egyptian Art and Archaeology at the University of Memphis.
+Flora is the author of Foreigners in Ancient Egypt: Theban Tomb Paintings from the Early Eighteenth Dynasty (2016).
+She currently serves as Director of Grants at the Academic Torah Institute - TheTorah.com.

 Last Updated